Nara-Network/nara-stable-ovault/docs/FUNCTION_FLOWS.md

    - Uses `NaraUSDComposer` on hub chain
    - Receives naraUSD on destination chain via `NaraUSDOFT`

+## Cross-Chain Redemption

+### Redeem naraUSD from spoke chain and receive collateral on same chain

+1. Approve naraUSD OFT: `NaraUSDOFT.approve(spender: NaraUSDOFT, amount)` (on spoke chain)
+2. Call cross-chain redeem: `NaraUSDOFT.send(...)` with compose message
+   - Uses `NaraUSDComposer` on hub chain
+   - Receives collateral (USDC/USDT) on destination chain via collateral OFT
+   - Only works if liquidity is available on the hub chain.
+If not, the transaction will revert and the user will receive their naraUSD back via `NaraUSDOFT`

 ## Cross-Chain Staking

 ### Stake naraUSD from spoke chain and receive naraUSD+ on same chain